andybalham/blog-source-code/blog-posts/ent-int-patterns-with-serverless-and-cdk-part-02.md

 ![Architecture diagram using EventBridge](https://github.com/andybalham/blog-source-code/blob/master/blog-posts/images/ent-int-patterns-with-serverless-and-cdk/case-study-eventbridge.png?raw=true)

-TODO: Look at making this shorter

 The event-driven processing of each API request is as follows:

-1. The API handler [Lambda function](https://aws.amazon.com/lambda/) publishes a `QuoteSubmitted` event
+1. The API handler publishes a `QuoteSubmitted` event
-1. A [Lambda function](https://aws.amazon.com/lambda/) receives the `QuoteSubmitted` event and initiates a [step function](https://aws.amazon.com/step-functions/)
+1. The `QuoteSubmitted` event is handled and initiates a [step function](https://aws.amazon.com/step-functions/)
 1. The step function publishes a `CreditReportRequested` event and pauses
-1. The credit bureau receives the event, obtains the report, and then publishes a `CreditReportReceived` event
+1. The `CreditReportRequested` event is handled, and then a `CreditReportReceived` event is published
-1. A Lambda function receives the `CreditReportReceived` event and continues the step function
+1. The `CreditReportReceived` event is handled and the step function continues
 1. For each registered lender, a `LenderRateRequested` event is published and the step function pauses
-1. Each lender receives a `LenderRateRequested` event, and then replies by publishing a `LenderRateReceived` event with their rate
+1. Each `LenderRateRequested` event is handled, and a `LenderRateReceived` event is published
-1. When all lenders have responded with `LenderRateReceived` events, the step function continues
+1. When all lenders have responded, the step function continues
 1. The best rate is selected and a `QuoteProcessed` event is published with the result
-1. A Lambda function receives the `QuoteProcessed` event and calls the [webhook](https://www.getvero.com/resources/webhooks/) with the best rate
+1. The `QuoteProcessed` event is handled and the [webhook](https://www.getvero.com/resources/webhooks/) is called with the best rate

 ## Event identification